shapiromatron/bmds-server/docs/quickstart.rst

     r = requests.post(url, data)

-If submission is successful, we'll get a HTTP 201 response (job created), along with a new random unique ideniter for this job:
+If submission is successful, we'll get a HTTP 201 response (job created), along with a new random unique identifier for this job:

 .. code:: python